reclaimprotocol/provider-web-script-dev/README.md

 Development environment for Reclaim Devtools Provider developers to simulate, test, and compile scripts for the Reclaim InApp SDK web environment.

+Any custom script you have in provider will be loaded as user script in browser and run on every page load and before every page loading completes.

+All available Reclaim APIs are defined as types and documented here: [github.com/reclaimprotocol/src/support/env.d.ts](src/support/env.d.ts)

 ## Usage

 ### Preparing